-- The materials include practice opportunities only on the phonics skills that have been explicitly taught daily.
-The "Guided Dictation" portion of the lesson includes opportunities for students to decode and encode the newly taught skills and put them to practice with words that follow the pattern taught.
-For example, Unit 2, Lesson 24 states, "For this activity, I will spell a word.
+- The materials include practice opportunities only on the phonics skills that have been explicitly taught.
+The "Guided Dictation" portion of the lesson consists of opportunities for students to decode and encode the newly taught skills and put them to practice with words that follow the pattern taught.
+For example, Unit 2, Lesson 10 states, "For this activity, I will spell a word.
 You will spell it back to me.
 Then, you will write and mark the word on your board.
 Markers down and hands out.
-I will spell it first: w-h-e-n.
-Give it back to me once. (w-h-e-n) Now, write it on your board as I spell it: w-h-e-n.
-Mark it."
+I will spell it first: s-l-e-d.
+Give it back to me once. (s-l-e-d) Now, write it on your board as I spell it: s-l-e-d.
+Mark it.
+The "Phonics and Spelling" section within each lesson provides practice opportunities that include only phonics skills that have been explicitly taught.
+Lesson 31, "Trigraph-tch," provides an example of a lesson that guides students through decoding and encoding practice with the daily skill after it has been explicitly taught.
 "Whole-Class Transfer" routines are completed in every lesson.
-The specific skills taught for that lesson are practiced in isolation and context by decoding words related to the skill taught that day and by decoding text that includes the skill taught, including a teacher script and feedback.
-The "Phonics and Spelling" section within each lesson provides practice opportunities that include only phonics skills that have been explicitly taught.
-Lesson 52, "Trigraph -tch," provides an example of a lesson that guides students through decoding and encoding practice with the daily skill after it was explicitly taught. - The materials include practice opportunities for phonics skills that have been explicitly taught.
+The specific skills taught for that lesson are practiced in isolation and context by decoding words related to the skill taught that day and by decoding text that includes the skill taught and high-frequency words.
+The materials give specific guidance for practicing the skill taught, including a teacher script and feedback. - The materials include practice opportunities for phonics skills that have been explicitly taught.
 The "Program Overview" defines the "Lesson Toolkits."
-The Overview states, "The Lesson Toolkits are comprised of lessons covering the main skills taught."
+The "Overview" states, "The Lesson Toolkits are comprised of lessons covering the main skills taught."
 The online teacher materials' unit overviews describe the breakdown of skills into groups.
 Each lesson aligns with this overview, and within lessons, practice is completed for only the skill explicitly and directly taught in that lesson and any prior skills. - The practice provided within the Student Transfer Book allows for opportunities to practice phonics skills explicitly taught through activities such as sound/word mapping, sounds, blending syllables, and reading words.
-For example, the Student Transfer Book provides additional practice activities for Lesson 16 on consonants z and x, including word mapping, letter naming and sound practice, decodable passage, and writing practice to be used after completion of the class Lesson.
+For example, in the Student Transfer Book, there are additional practice activities for "Digraph Blends," including word mapping, word reading, and decodable sentences, and passages for use after completing Lesson 81 whole class.
+The activity pages also include review words and skills from previous lessons.